Terms & Conditions

 2.1.DMP reserves the right at any time to accept or refuse service and sales for any reason.
 DMP reserves the right to require additional verifications or information from the purchaser before accepting any order or providing services.
 You agree that the receipt by DMP of an electronic or printed copy of an order form does not indicate DMP’s acceptance of the purchaser’s order, neither does it constitute confirmation of DMP’s offer to sell.

 2.2.
 You acknowledge and agree that title and ownership of all ordered products shall remain with DMP until the full purchase price for the same has been satisfied to DMP unless previously agreed to be release earlier by DMP.

 3.1.
-Written quotations are valid for 30 days and will be supplied for all work on receipt of a clear and accurate written brief from the Client.
+Written quotations are valid for unto 30 days (unless agreed otherwise) and will be supplied for all work on receipt of a clear and accurate written brief from the Client.
 Written briefs are required to ensure photographic objectives are well defined for both the Client and DMP and to avoid errors.
 The brief may need to include, but is not limited to, full postal address with postcode, maps, site plans with boundaries and the North compass bearing clearly marked, Ordnance Survey Grid references (6-figure) and any other material required to accurately identify the site from the air.

 3.2 .
 The quotation and fee will be inclusive of all preparatory work, provision of any written documentation (eg. Method Statements and Risk Assessment where required) or permission required (e.g. by the Civil Aviation Authority, Air Traffic Control, Police and relevant landowners), travel and accommodation (where necessary) and post-production processing work (not normally included) and digital delivery of images.
-For UAV work, unless otherwise stated, the quotation will be for the amount of aerial photography reasonably achievable within one day.
+For UAS work, unless otherwise stated, the quotation will be for the amount of aerial/ground photography or video capture reasonably achievable within one day.

 3.3 .
-The fee quoted will reflect the proposed uses of the images, as stated by the Client, for which Full Personal Reproduction Rights will be granted.
+The fee quoted will reflect the proposed uses of the images and video clips, as stated by the Client, for which Full Personal Reproduction Rights will be granted.
 A series of assignments is treated as a set of individual contracts.
 Additional Reproduction Rights may be negotiated at a future date.

 4. Payment Terms